 The potential exists for the loss of millions more bats-and perhaps entire species.
 This is bad news for us, as bats devour millions of insect pests and play a role in pollination.

-White-nose syndrome is considered to be present in the Mammoth Cave System.
+White-nose syndrome is present in the Mammoth Cave System.

 Significant evidence indicates that humans can and have transmitted the fungus from one cave to another, hastening its spread.
 While no tours at Mammoth Cave National Park enter areas used by colonies of bats for hibernation, bats do occasionally fly through toured sections of the cave year-round.

-On the remote chance that you might come into contact with Pseudogymnoascus destructans spores during your tour of Mammoth Cave, all participants in Mammoth Cave National Park cave tours will be required to walk the length of an artificial turf mat to remove spores and dirt after exiting the Cave.
-We also ask for your cooperation by washing your hands and changing clothes and footwear before visiting any other caves or mines.
+On the remote chance that you might come into contact with Pseudogymnoascus destructans spores during your tour of Mammoth Cave, all participants in Mammoth Cave National Park cave tours will be required to walk the length of an artificial turf mat and biocleaning mats to remove spores and dirt after exiting the Cave.

 If you or other members of your party do not wish to comply or cannot comply with this requirement, we will be happy to fully refund your money; any tickets purchased online or through the reservation call center will, however, be subject to normal cancellation fees.